ECFMP/flow/docs/API.md

 # API

 We allow you to call our API to get all our flow measures, FIR deatils and event data.
-Quetsions about the API can be posted in the #web-platform-questions channel in discord.
+Questions about the API can be posted in the #web-platform-questions channel in discord.

 We are interested to know what the community develops, so please do inform us what you have created using our API.